osmus/detroit-mapping-challenge/blog2.md

 >Vector Tile Layer feature mentioned above, editors can add either of 2 layers created for this challenge.
 The first is business information
 >provided by the City of Detroit.
 The seconds is an export of POI's from [alltheplaces.xyz](https://www.alltheplaces.xyz).
 Both of these
 >layers have the location of the point with the business name and addresses as supporting labels.
 Using these in conjunction with
->Bing Streetside Imagery and Mapillary Street-level images, anyone can participate from around the world.
+>Bing Streetside Imagery, OpenStreetCam, and Mapillary Street-level images, anyone can participate from around the world.

 #### OSM US Task Manager